NessieNono/Monotype/README.md

 - [x] Make the edit page clean
 - [x] Make a footer
 - [x] Animations on each page to seem dynamic
+- [x] Responsive to Phone: at a certain breakpoint, make each button only display the hieroglyphs
+- [x] Make Edit and Add pages responsive
+- [ ] Make deleteing a page have animation too
 - [ ] Make About page
-- [ ] Responsive to Phone: at a certain breakpoint, make each button only display the hieroglyphs
 - [ ] Need custom favicons
 - [ ] Decorate not found page